Last updated: May 3, 2026

 - Verify the homestead deduction.
 Even if a senior credit is denied, homestead relief may still cut the bill.

-- Ask the treasurer for the minimum amount needed to avoid deeper delinquency.
+- Ask the treasurer for the minimum amount needed.
+Try to avoid deeper delinquency, tax sale notices, or extra penalties.

 - Review local-option help.
 County-option credits and deferrals are not statewide, but they can matter if available.